 |Best Months to Visit Tiger’s Nest||March, April, May and September, October, November, December|

 The Tiger’s Nest Monastery (Taktsang Monastery) is a recognized and sacred Buddhist site located near Paro in Bhutan.
-It was first built in 1692, Guru Rinpoche had first mediated in the cave and this is the major event that introduced Buddhism into Bhutan.
+It was first built in 1692, Guru Rinpoche had first meditated in the cave and this is the major event that introduced Buddhism into Bhutan.
 It is believed that the Guru Rinpoche was carried from Tibet to the Paro Taktsang on the back of a tigress, thus the name is given, ‘Tiger’s Nest’.

 Paro Valley as seen from the Tiger’s Nest Trail

 The Tiger’s nest is located near Paro Valley.
 It takes about half an hour to reach the hiking spot from your hotel in Paro.
 The hike starts at the bottom of the mountain from where you can see a glimpse of Tiger’s Nest temple.
-There are some outdoor shops where you can buy necessary things for the hike such as walking sticks, umbrellas, and also you can buy souvenirs.
+There are some outdoor shops where you can buy necessary things for the hike such as walking sticks, and umbrellas, and also you can buy souvenirs.
 If you are unable to hike up to the temple, you can hire a horse at this place.
-The horse can walk up to the cafeteria; from there you have to walk yourself for over an hour to reach the temple.
+The horse can walk up to the cafeteria; from there, you have to walk yourself for over an hour to reach the temple.

 The total hiking time to reach the Tiger’s Nest (Paro Taktsang) is about 3 hours from the bottom.
 The hike up to Cafeteria is halfway, it takes about one and a half hours to reach the cafeteria.
-A total of 5 hours would be spent (back and forth) for the hike to this sacred monastery.
+A total of 5 hours would be spent (back and forth) on the hike to this sacred monastery.

 Prayer Flags before reaching the Tiger’s Nest Temple

-The path is covered by tons of prayer flags and you can enjoy the beautiful view of Paro valley as you go higher.
+The path is covered by tons of prayer flags and you can enjoy the beautiful view of Paro Valley as you go higher.
 Before you reach the Tiger’s Nest, you have to climb nearly 800 stone steps, and finally, you reach the most sacred site, Tiger’s Nest.

 Once you reach the Tiger’s Nest Monastery, your guide will take you inside the monastery.
 Your day bag, photography, and shoes are not allowed inside the monastery.
 These kinds of stuff will need to be left with security persons just outside of the monastery gate.
 When you are going back, do not forget to take pictures of the Tiger’s Nest temple, which is something you want to look back on forever.

-Tiger’s Nest Temple opens and possible to visit all year round.
-However, the best times to visit Bhutan and hike the tiger’s nest are during spring (March, April, May) ‘Pre-monsoon’, and autumn (September, October, and November) ‘Post-monsoon’.
+Tiger’s Nest Temple is open and possible to visit all year round.
+However, the best times to visit Bhutan and hike the tiger’s nest are during spring (March, April, and May) ‘Pre-monsoon’, and autumn (September, October, and November) ‘Post-monsoon’.
 Winter (December, January, and February) is the coldest month and you may encounter snow on the trail.
 However, you still have the best view and are good for photography.
 And the summer (June, July, and August) is monsoon but less crowded.

 Anyone of average fitness can do this hike.
-Take your time, do not exhaust.
+Take your time, do not exhaust yourself.
 You can bring hiking poles that help to hike and especially it is helpful for your knees on the descent.
 You can also take your kids for a hike.
 The difficulty level of the Taktsang hike is kind of moderate with a steep ascent but every fit average person can make it to this temple/monastery without any difficulties.

 Yes, If you are comfortable taking a horse ride, you can hire a horse during the hike.
 The horseman will follow you along with a horse, so it is less risky.
 You can only take a horse up to Cafeteria, after that you should hike to the temple on foot.

-Riding a Horse during the Tigers nest hike
+Riding a Horse during the Tigers Nest hike

-The opening time of Tiger’s nest is 8 AM to 1 PM and 2 PM to 5 PM Daily during October, November, December, January, February, and March and it opens until 6 PM during April, May, June, July, August, and September.
+The opening time of Tiger’s Nest is 8 AM to 1 PM and 2 PM to 5 PM Daily during October, November, December, January, February, and March and it opens until 6 PM during April, May, June, July, August, and September.
 However, it is better to re-confirm with your tour operator before you hike to the monastery.

 You May also like;